The best world cities for food and drink

 Sampling the local flavours is a huge part of the travel experience for many of us.

-From sushi and saké in Japan to full-bodied wines in South Africa, you'll find these seven popular escapes offer the ultimate culinary experience outside of Europe.
+From sushi and saké in Japan to Sydney's famous coffee culture; these seven popular escapes offer the ultimate culinary experience outside of Europe.

-Not only were they rated among the best long-haul cities for 2025 in our survey of more than 1,500 people, but they all clinched the full five stars for food and drink.
+Not only are all the featured destinations rated among the best long-haul cities for 2025 in our survey of more than 1,500 people, they all clinched the full five stars for food and drink.

 Read on to discover the world’s top getaways for foodies.